brian-watkins/elm-spec/runner/elm-spec-runner/README.md

 `--visible` -- Show the browser while the specs are running.
 Does nothing if the browser is `jsdom`.

+`--watch` -- Rerun the spec when files change in directories listed in the `source-directories` of your specs' elm.json file.

 `--tag` -- Specify a tag.
 Only scenarios with this tag will be executable.
 You may specify several tags.

 `--endOnFailure` -- Stop the spec suite run on the first failure.